motform/stimmung-themes/README.md

-# Stimmung — A theme toned to inner harmonies
+# Stimmung

-This is the first version of the theme, good enough for daily use, but still missing a bunch of faces.
+This is the first version of the theme, good enough for (my own) daily use, but still missing a bunch of faces.
 Screenshots and a light version coming soon™.